junliliu1/wine_quality_predictor/README.md

 python scripts/run_all_scripts.py
 ```

-This script runs all processing, modeling, and evaluation steps and automatically generates both the HTML versions of the final report.
-You can find the generated files in the results/ folder.
+This script runs all data processing, modeling, and evaluation scripts, and automatically generates the final report in HTML format.
+The output HTML file `(wine_quality_predictor_report.html)` will appear in the `reports/` folder.

-To view the report, copy the path to either the HTML file and paste it to open it in your browser.
+To view the report correctly (with all images), open the reports/ folder on your local machine, copy the file path of the generated HTML report, and paste it into your browser.

-5. To run the individual python scripts, on a terminal (in the docker jupyter lab) and run the following commands:
+5. Alternatively, if you want to run the individual analysis Python scripts, run the following commands one after another in the order shown below (script 7: hyperparameter tuning, may take 5-10 minutes):

 ```bash
 # 1. Download/Extract Data